This post may contain affiliate links, from which we earn an income.

 Documentation You Need for a Campervan Road Trip in Europe

 - Medical insurance, travel insurance and breakdown cover are not mandatory, although highly advisable when you take a European motorhome trip.
-We recommend World Nomads and True Travellers for insurance purposes, alongside an existing EHIC, or new GHIC, for UK travellers.
+We recommend True Traveller for insurance purposes, alongside an existing EHIC, or new GHIC, for UK travellers,.

 If you’re coming from the UK, then you have to get onto the continent – there’s no way round it!
 There are a number of ways of getting to mainland Europe from the UK;